ahdrahees/MediMentorAI/README.md

 # Starts the replica, running in the background
 dfx start --background

-# Deploys your canisters to the replica and generates your candid interface
+# Deploys your Backend canisters to the replica and generates your candid interface
 dfx deploy backend

+#Deploy intenet idenity canister
+ dfx deploy internet_identity
 ```

 Once the job completes, your application will be available at `http://localhost:8080?canisterId={asset_canister_id}`.